maina2/maina2/README.md

 <div align="center">

+**💖 Thanks for visiting my profile!**

-*If you find my projects interesting, star some of them along the way !*
+*If you find my projects interesting, please consider ⭐ starring them to show your support!*

 ![Snake animation](https://github.com/YOUR_USERNAME/YOUR_USERNAME/blob/output/github-contribution-grid-snake.svg)